ashios15/coding-test-mobile/README.md

 ### Functional Spec
 ----------------------------

-Create a simple mobile app using React Native that allows a user to **browse blockchain block & transaction data** from the Blockchain.org public API.
+Create a simple mobile app using React Native that allows a user to **browse Planets and People ** from the SWAPI public API.
 The user should be able to:

-- View a single block
+- View a list of planets (http swapi.co/api/planets/)
-- View a single transaction on a block
+- View a single planet details from the list (http swapi.co/api/planets/)
-- View the latest block
+- View the list of people living in each planet (https://swapi.co/api/people/)

 #### UI/UX Design
 ------------------------